Leveraging technology to tackle food waste in Australia

 The UN Global Goals for Sustainable Development (SDGs) set out a vision for ending poverty, hunger, inequality and protecting the earth’s natural resources by 2030.
 Given the scale and reach of our business, Unilever has the potential to contribute significantly to these goals and we are doing this through our Unilever Sustainable Living Plan (USLP).
 However, it is only by working with others that we will be able to achieve the vision set out by the SDGs.

-As part of the USLP, Unilever is committed to reducing the environmental impact of our business.
-Tackling food waste is part of Unilever’s journey towards being a zero-waste business and we have partnered with Yume, Australia’s first surplus food marketplace, to ensure that good food ends up on plates, not in the bin.
+Unilever is committed to reducing the environmental impact of our business.
+Tackling food waste is part of our journey towards being a zero-waste business and we have partnered with Yume, Australia’s first surplus food marketplace, to ensure that good food ends up on plates, not in the bin.

 Emma Dean, Customer Director Emerging Channels at Unilever Australia and New Zealand, explains the partnership, noting that “change and progress often requires collective action and it is in the interest of businesses to work together to find new solutions to shared problems.
 Partnering with new-to-market customers such as Yume is an exciting way to address surplus stock and ensure that we’re able to minimise food waste in a commercially viable way.”